A practical look at building and implementing your perfect performance management process.

 For example, GE also used ratings to support their company-wide standard of growth and improvement.
 Ron Ashkenas, consultant and author of The GE Work-Out, writes that GE, “assumes that most people have the capacity to continually grow.”
 The powerhouse company used rankings and ratings as just the start of a longer performance management conversation, a way to differentiate what employees need what kind of help.

 That doesn't mean you put a 10-point scale on a vague metric like, "organization".
 The qualities you rate must be meaningful and aimed at providing a transparent framework for helping the employee develop.
 In GE's case, they followed up their ratings system by offering tools and programs to help employees reach their potential.
-After all, if you're going to tell someone they "Need Improvement", you should be able to help them improve.
+After all, if you're going to tell someone they "Need Improvement", you better be able to help them improve.

 At the end of the day, ratings will work.
 But only when approached intentionally.
-If you suspect your performance review system is too reliant on ratings, step back and ask what really needs a clear and scalable rating, and what would benefit from a more open and honest discussion.
+If you suspect your performance review system is too reliant on ratings, step back and ask which employee competencies or behaviors really need a clear and scalable rating, and which performance factors would benefit from a more open and honest discussion.